mperignon/2016-02-04-Flagstaff/lessons/python/01-numpy.md

  [ 783.
 783. 786.
 786. 789.]]
 ~~~

-Often, we want to do more than add, subtract, multiply, and divide values of data.
 Arrays also know how to do more complex operations on their values.
 If we want to find the average temperature on all days across all stations,
 for example,